 Referrals in these cases should be made by the DSL (or Deputy DSLs) to Children's Social Care in the local authority in which that child resides.
-The list of safeguarding contact and other key agencies are listed in Appendix B.
+The list of safeguarding contact and other key agencies are listed in Appendix B - Reporting concerns.

-Where the child already has a social worker, the request for service should go immediately to the social worker involved or, in their absence, to their team manager.
+Where the child already has a social worker, the request for services should go immediately to the social worker involved or, in their absence, to their team manager.
 If the child is a child in care, notification should also be made to the Local Authority Virtual School.

-St Katharine's Primary School will co-operate with any statutory safeguarding assessments conducted by children's social care: this includes ensuring representation at appropriate inter-agency meetings such as integrated support plan meetings initial and review child protection conferences and core group meetings.
+St Katharine's Primary will co-operate with any statutory safeguarding assessments conducted by children's social care: this includes ensuring representation at appropriate inter-agency meetings such as child protection conferences and core group meetings.